EvanRPavone/ThatsMyAI/README.md

 # ThatsMyAI

 A desktop personal assistant powered by GPT-4.
-This AI sidekick remembers your conversations, exports clean session summaries as PDFs, and runs entirely from your machine — no browser needed.
+This AI sidekick remembers your conversations, exports clean session summaries as PDFs, and runs entirely from your machine, no browser needed.

 ---